Nicola Survanshi, Executive Director

 After attending Washington University in St. Louis, where she was a peer counselor and trainer, Michelle earned a BA in Psychology, as well as one in History just for fun.
 She has a background in operations and human resources from her previous careers in staffing and bookstore management.
 Michelle loves traveling and cooking and reads entirely too much.

 Meredith Sires, Communications Manager

 Meredith Sires is the communications manager of Inspire and the online editor of ReachOut.com and the real stories submitted by teens and young adults.
 Previously, as managing editor of the youth media and marketing industry newsletter, Ypulse.com, she consulted youth oriented brands and nonprofits, including Best Buy, Target and DoSomething.org.
-Now, she splits her time between Inspire USA and San Jose State University, where she is pursuing her Master’s in Library and Information Science.
+Now, she splits her time between Inspire USA and the Beverly Hills Public Library, where she works as a librarian.

 A commitment to young people, powerful narratives and community building runs through all of her work.
-After graduating from UC Berkeley with a BA in English in 2007, Meredith pledged to return to the Bay Area someday.
-She made good on that promise and currently lives in San Francisco.
+After graduating from UC Berkeley with a BA in English in 2007, Meredith pledged to return to California someday.
+She made good on that promise and currently lives in Los Angeles.

 Michael Young, Youth Programs Manager

 While receiving his BA in English, Michael toured North America as a musician and now that he has returned to the California, he has planted himself in a community of writers and artists attempting to reflect the diversity and beauty of the Bay Area.
 Previously, he worked as a Youth Program Director where he began developing a passion for young people and a love for hearing and sharing in their stories.